-The Massacre of Kalavryta by Maria Fokas
+In the Night of Sleep by Maria Fokas

-– I will feel my way into it again, as I do every time I recall her story.
+“I will feel my way into it again, as I do every time I recall her story”, Marianna said to me.
 We sat on the deck of her summer beach home, with the endless sea stretched out before us.
-A vintage white table set between us, covered with a fragment of a past time; it was a delicate ivory laced tablecloth her grandmother had knitted in her youth.
+A vintage white table set between us, covered with a fragment of a past time; a delicate ivory laced tablecloth her grandmother had knitted in her youth.
 The soft ocean hushed between the faint melodies of singing birds.
 I could feel the sea air caressing my skin.
 She smiled and then gestured to the tray on the table; homemade cookies and iced-lemon-tea filled the air with a scent of hospitality.
-“How many times I’ve told my grandma’s story,” she whispered, as she picked up her tea, “and still it’s hard”.
+“All the times I’ve told my grandma’s story,” she whispered, and picked up her tea, “and still it’s hard”.

-“My sleep . . .
-They took my sleep.”
+“My sleep . . .”
+“They took away my sleep.”

 © Maria Fokas/ March 6th 2016/All Rights Reserved –